Robin Yount: Legacy

 Yount is widely considered to be the greatest player in Brewers history.
 His 77.3 bWAR is 17 points higher than anyone else in franchise history.
 Yount is the only Brewer to win multiple MVP awards and one of three members of the franchise to reach 3,000 hits (Paul Molitor and Hank Aaron) and the only member of the franchise to do it solely as a Brewer.
 Yount is also the Brewers’ all-time leader in games, hits, at-bats, plate appearances, runs, doubles, triples, runs batted in, and walks.

-Yount remains a popular figure in Milwaukee and has made numerous appearances at Brewers On Deck, the team’s annual preseason fan-fest.
+Yount is a popular figure in Milwaukee and often attends Brewers On Deck, the team’s annual preseason fan-fest.
 Yount’s number 19 is one of six numbers retired by the Brewers.
 His statue on the grounds of American Family Field is one of just four such statues erected by the Brewers.
 Yount was a charter member of the Milwaukee Brewers Wall of Honor when it was created in 2014.

 Personal life

-Yount met his wife Michele at Taft High School and they have been married since 1979.
+Yount met his wife, Michele Edelstein, at Taft High School.
+They later reconnected, and have been married since 1979.
+Robin and Michele Yount have four children: Melissa, Amy, Dustin, and Jenna.

-Yount's brother Larry was a pitcher and was briefly called up to play in the major leagues.
+Yount's older brother Larry was a pitcher and was briefly called up to play in the major leagues.
 While taking his warmup tosses for his debut as a Houston Astros reliever in 1971, he experienced elbow pain.
-He never threw an official pitch in any MLB game.
+He never threw an official pitch in any MLB game, but is considered to have played one game, as he was officially put in to pitch.
 Yount's son Dustin played baseball in the minor leagues for several years.
 Yount's nephew Austin Yount played professional baseball for the Dodgers organization.
 Another nephew, Cody Yount, played college baseball for Pepperdine University.

-Since retiring from baseball, Yount has increased his participation in two of his other passions, professional motorcycle and auto racing.
+Since retiring from baseball, Yount has increased his participation in two of his other passions: professional motorcycle and auto racing.
 In June 2008, Yount announced the creation of a new all-natural lemonade drink, Robinade.
-A portion of the proceeds of the sales goes to charity.
-Yount sometimes goes hunting with Sveum.
-While hunting in Arizona in 2012, Yount accidentally shot Sveum with pellets in the back and ear.
+A portion of the proceeds go to charity.
+While hunting in Arizona in 2012, Yount accidentally shot friend and former teammate Dale Sveum with pellets from his shotgun, hitting him in the back and ear.
 Sveum's injuries were minor.

 In 2012, Yount became a minority owner of the Lakeshore Chinooks of the Northwoods League, a collegiate summer baseball league.
-The Chinooks play at Kapco Park at Concordia University Wisconsin where the right field fence is 319 feet in his honor.
+The Chinooks play at Kapco Park at Concordia University Wisconsin where the right field fence is 319 feet in his honor (a reference to Yount wearing number 19).

 In 2014, Yount was honored with the "Lombardi Award of Excellence" from the Vince Lombardi Cancer Foundation.
 The award was created to honor Lombardi's legacy, and is awarded annually to an individual who exemplifies the spirit of the acclaimed football coach.

 On October 20, 2018, Yount threw out the first pitch before Game 7 of the National League Championship Series between the Dodgers and Brewers.